 - 1. Abuse, malicious misuse, damage, destruction or theft of College property or property of others. - 2.
-Violation of local, State or Federal law. - 3.
-Unauthorized entry into, occupation of, or obstruction of any building, structure, or part thereof at any time and anywhere on campus. - 4.
-Failure of identification when requested by an authorized official or by a faculty member when such action is in compliance with the rules and regulations of the College or cooperating agencies. - 5.
-When logging in, the student must use the appropriate login.
-For example, when the student is in the student role, the student should login as a student, and when the student is in the role of an employee, the student should login as an employee.
+Violation of local, state or federal law. - 3.
+Unauthorized entry into, occupation of, or obstruction of any building, structure, or part thereof at anytime and anywhere on campus. - 4.
+Failure of identification when requested by an authorized official or by a faculty member when such action is in compliance with the rules and regulations of the College or cooperating agencies.

-- 6. Violation of any duly established rules and regulations of cooperating agencies. - 7.
+- 5. Failure to use the appropriate login during academic and clinical experiences.
+For example, when the student is in the student role, the student should login as a student, and when the student is in the role of an employee, the student should login as an employee. - 6.
+Violation of any duly established rules and regulations of cooperating agencies. - 7.
 Violation of the: - a.
-Confidentiality policy/HIPPA - b.
+Confidentiality policy/HIPAA - b.
 Drug/Alcohol policy - c.
 Professional Conduct policy - d.
 Campus Community Life policies, including no smoking policy - e.
 Violations of the fire policy - 8.
 Falsification of any document, statement, patient or health care record or College document. - 9.
 Violation of the Academic Honesty policy or any form of academic dishonesty. - 10.
 Physical abuse, threats, harassment or endangerment in any manner of the health and safety of any person connected with the College or cooperating agencies including any act of dating/domestic violence, sexual assault, and/or stalking. - 11.
 Any act which causes a disruption in the harmony of the College environment, cooperating agencies or any College sponsored event.

-Revised and approved by Admissions and Progression Committee on 3/21/2014, 11/21/2014, 11/17/2015 College Senate Revised 5/22/2014, 5/21/15, 3/18/2016
+Revised and approved by Admissions and Progression Committee on 3/21/2014, 11/21/2014, 11/17/2015, 4/24/2020 College Senate Revised 5/22/2014, 5/21/15, 3/18/2016, 5/21/2020